 The Issuer is a wholly-owned direct subsidiary of TWUCFH.
-Its authorised share capital is US\$50,000 divided into 50,000 ordinary shares of US\$1 each and it has an issued share capital of US\$1.
+Its authorised share capital is US\$50,000 divided into 50,000 shares of a nominal or par value of US\$1 each and it has an issued share capital of US\$1.
 The Issuer has no subsidiaries.